 If you have any questions, please ask below.

 Houfy is a new concept.
-A marketplace combined with a network, you could call this a "market-network".
+An advertising platform combined with a network, you could call this a "market-network".

 Under a normal "old fashioned" way of thinking: A marketplace gets known by being marketed to consumers.
 All sellers on the marketplace pay a to be on this marketplace in the form of a yearly/monthly fee or though commissions.
 The owners of the marketplace use ad-words on Google, Facebook marketing campaigns, TV ads, Highway Billboards etc. to get the buyers come visit.

 Successful online marketplaces for Vacation Rentals, Hotels, Shared Spaces are currently the "Big Four" - Airbnb, Expedia Group (Homeaway/VRBO), Tripadvsior (Flipkey), Booking .com.
 Smaller new marketplaces try to enter the market by using listing fees and hold campaigns on social sites.

 I'm sure you listed your place on one or more of the big four is to sell your place.
 They have the buyers and an immense inventory to offer.
 The buyers look at pictures/price/availability and decide.
 Currently, the buyers want fast check out!
 We are all very much in a rush!
 We need to get home from work, watch our favorite TV show, respond to e-mails oh, they call them notifications now .. on WhatsApp and Twitter.
 I bet you are in a rush too and can't wait to stop reading this lengthly doc.

 OK: You listed on 2 marketplaces, made your own website, promote it on Facebook and you are trying to get direct bookings.
 In some "State Facebook groups" you try to list your own website as often as you can hoping for that one direct booking.